buchanankerswell/kerswell_kohn_backarc/README.md

 Or follow instructions from [Hombrew's webpage](https://brew.sh).

-Once Homebrew is installed, use (in terminal)
+Once Homebrew is installed

 ```
 brew install pkg-config
 brew install gdal
 ```

-which will install the latest gdal, geos, and proj libraries together.
+will install the latest gdal, geos, and proj libraries together.

 ### sf